This article was first published on March 15, 2016 and is constantly being updated, the most recent being June 2020.

 9am – Chilkur Balaji Temple

 Chilkur Balaji Temple is an ancient Hindu temple of Lord Balaji visited by 75,000 to 100,000 devotees a week.
 What makes it unique is that it does not accept any money, it does not have a hundi, no green channel or any privileges for the wealthy.

 The whole temple is run on the money collected from the parking fees.
 The temple fought and won the right to stay out of government control.
 There is only one other temple like that in India.
 The gopuram is similar to some of the Hindu temples in Singapore.

 Opens from 5am to 8pm daily

-Catch a cab or call an uber to go to Taramati Baradari, a historical caravanserai, an ancient inn where travelers could rest on their journey, that is part of Ibrahim Bagh, a Persian style garden built during the reign of Ibrahim Quli Qutub Shah, the second Sultan of Golconda in the 16th Century.
+Catch a cab or call an uber to go to Taramati Baradari, a historical caravanserai, similar to those in Azerbaijan.
+They were ancient inns where travelers could rest on their journey.
+It is part of Ibrahim Bagh, a Persian style garden built during the reign of Ibrahim Quli Qutub Shah, the second Sultan of Golconda in the 16th Century.

 Open daily from 11am to 6pm

 Golconda Fort was the capital of the medieval sultanate of the Qutb Shahi dynasty (1518–1687) and the center of major wars and legends.
 The fort is today in ruins but it is well worth a visit to explore the beautiful past.

 The Fort is well known for its magical acoustics which are leveraged for a daily 1h evening show of lights and music that tells the history of the fort in a fairytale style.
 It’s therefore one of the most popular places to visit in Hyderabad.

 If you go, take repellent, the fort is known for authentic plagues of mosquitoes that are invincible to repellent.
 I used almost an entire bottle on me and my friend and they still managed to bite us despite being drenched in repellent with 50% DEET.